-- Deformation, stress, strain, safety factor (static analysis) - Natural frequency values for 6 modes here each mode consider to be object degrees of freedom (dynamic analysis)
+Displacement, stress, strain, safety factor (static analysis)

+recurrence of nature values for 6 modes are here by each mode shape considering to be object degrees of freedom (dynamic analysis)

-III.MODELLING
+MODELLING

-Various fixtures models were modeled using solid works software during the design optimization process.
-Today, the entire design process, from simulation to analysis, prototyping and manufacturing is entirely dependent on computer-aided engineering solutions.
-Solid works is a versatile and user friendly software that can perform a wide range of tasks, despite their complexity, with ease.
+Three types of fixture models was modeled using the software solid works during the design optimization process.
+Today, the entire design process, from simulation to analysis, prototyping and manufacturing is entirely dependent on remedies for computer-aided engineering Solid modeling is a user-friendly and flexible programme. software that can perform a wide range of tasks, despite their complexity, with ease.

-Various sizes and shapes are considered in this work when designing a vibration fixture.
-The material properties and geometrical configuration of different vibration fixtures with plate hole patterns are shown in the diagrams below.
+Various sizes and shapes are considered in this job when modelling a vibration fixture.
+Distinct vibrations have different material characteristics and geometric configurations. fixtures with plate hole patterns are shown in the diagrams below.

 Case 1 : L - Shape fixture Dimensions of horizontal plate 400×300×200mm Dimension of vertical plate 400×350×20mm

-Case 2 : T-shape fixture Dimensions of horizontal plate 400×350×20mm Dimensions of vertical plate 400×300×20mm
+Case 2 : T-shape fixture Dimensions of horizontal plate 400×350×20mm Dimensions of vertical plate 400×300×20m